Rebuilding Darwin from source: Part 3 Debian makes the world go ’round

 Rhapsody 1.0 booting

-So I finally got it running, after some inspiration from NCommander over at nextcomputers.org forums, that the Darwin 0.1 kernel is infact build able, I went ahead and took a stab at it.
+So I finally got it running, after some inspiration from NCommander over at nextcomputers.org forums, that the Darwin 0.1 kernel is in fact build-able, I went ahead and took a stab at it.
 While he was trying to start from OPENSTEP, I tried it from something as close as I could to the target, which was Rhapsody DR2.

 Back in the days of the NeXT / Apple merger, there was hope that OPENTSTEP could become the next great OS for the Apple Macintosh.
 It had been a while since NeXT had the OS running so things had rotten somewhat, as time had passed on.
-However the first and most viable platform would of course be the x86.
+However, the first and most viable platform would of course be the x86.
 Back in 1993 while feeling increased pressure in the hardware space, NeXT was forced to start porting away from their black m68k based hardware, and this was an opportunity to get their software running on different platforms.
 And sadly in 1993, the NRW aka NeXT RISC Workstation that was in development with dual m88000 processors was killed along with all hardware projects.
 In the end it didn’t matter as much as the only processor from the early 90’s that has a vibrant future is the i386.

 So back again to this transitional time before OS X 10, there were developer versions of this OS seeded out that required you to have an intel machine as OPENSTEP was being ported to the PowerPC machines that Apple was selling.

-So on May 14, 1998, the last public version for the Intel processor was released, DR2.
+So, on May 14, 1998, the last public version for the Intel processor was released, DR2.

-However two interesting things happened along the way to what would become OS X Server 1.0 .
+However, two interesting things happened along the way to what would become OS X Server 1.0 .
 The first is that Apple gave up on the ‘yellow box‘ portable API, and to satisfy the GPL requirement to release changes to source code, Apple would go one further and release the source code to many of the internal system utilities, along with the kernel in what was known as Darwin.

 This was a big deal for many of us, as the cost of getting the source code to any UNIX was incredibly prohibitive, and OS’s like Linux, NetBSD/OpenBSD/FreeBSD were picking up steam, OPENSTEP being awaken from it’s cryonic hibernation but with the promise of being free and open software was pretty great!
 Back in the day it sure looked promising!

-Obviously things didn’t work out as everyone had hoped as Apple either straight up ignored anyone on the outside, or they hired people who showed promise, made them sign NDA’s and were basically never heard from again.
+Obviously, things didn’t work out as everyone had hoped as Apple either straight up ignored anyone on the outside, or they hired people who showed promise, made them sign NDA’s and were basically never heard from again.

 So the recently recovered source code to Darwin 0.1 corresponds with the release of the PowerPC only OS X Server 1.0.
-However as we all found out, Darwin will still built and maintained on Intel, as it was a very secretive plan B, in case something went wrong with the PowerPC platform.
+However, as we all found out, Darwin will still built and maintained on Intel, as it was a very secretive plan B, in case something went wrong with the PowerPC platform.
 Being portable had saved NeXT before, and now it would save Apple.

 So with this little background, and a lot of stumbling around in the dark, I came up with some steps, that have permitted me to build the Darwin 0.1 kernel under DR2.

-However it was not perfect, and the biggest glaring issue was due to the software that was recovered, the layer known as driverkit, (driverkit-139.1-1.tar.gz) turns out to be from another, later release of Darwin, the 0.2 release, which the only thing surviving is the driver kit.
-It doesn’t build cleanly, and In order to get it to build I had to break the mach PCI bus.
-This means that yes, PCI devices will not load at runtime, only at boottime by sald.
+However, it was not perfect, and the biggest glaring issue was due to the software that was recovered, the layer known as driverkit, (driverkit-139.1-1.tar.gz) turns out to be from another, later release of Darwin, the 0.2 release, which the only thing surviving is the driver kit. Â It doesn’t build cleanly, and In order to get it to build I had to break the mach PCI bus. Â This means that yes, PCI devices will not load at runtime, only at boottime by sald.

-After a lot of fighting I was able to produce a system that could boot into both single user and multiuser mode, although it was unable to load drivers so there was no networking, and no UI.
+After a lot of fighting, I was able to produce a system that could boot into both single user and multiuser mode, although it was unable to load drivers so there was no networking, and no UI.

-In a fit of boredrom, I built a bunch of the command line tools for Darwin, and a few libraries, and then went to see why the driverkit had a problem finding the reason why KernBus was undefined, or even with some attempts at helping all the methods were unknown, I stumbled onto the fact that during compilation it will generate new headers, and in those headers are the correct interface for driverkit to call into the KernBus.
-So I was able to quickly rebuild driverkit, then re-link into the kernel and now I could load drivers!
+In a fit of boredom, I built a bunch of the command line tools for Darwin, and a few libraries, and then went to see why the driverkit had a problem finding the reason why KernBus was undefined, or even with some attempts at helping all the methods were unknown, I stumbled onto the fact that during compilation it will generate new headers, and in those headers are the correct interface for driverkit to call into the KernBus.
+So, I was able to quickly rebuild driverkit, then re-link into the kernel and now I could load drivers!
 Thrilled with this much, I did something more aggressive, I made a dump of my install ‘target’ and then restored it onto an image of my dev VM.
 And much to my amazement it booted up to the graphical login.
 I now had PCI working correctly.

 Darwin 0.1